-Whether you are considering investing in a small business by founding one from scratch or buying into an existing company, there are typically only two types of positions you can take—equity (exchanging money for ownership and profits) or debt (lending money).
-Though there may be countless variations, all investments come back to those two foundations.
+Whether you are considering investing in a small business by founding one from scratch or buying into an existing small company, there are typically only two types of positions you can take—equity (exchanging money for ownership and profits) or debt (lending money).
+Though there may be countless variations, all investment types lead back to these two foundations.

 Equity Investments in Small Businesses

 In some cases, the percentage of the business the investor receives is proportional to the total capital he or she provides.
-For example, if you invest $100,000 in cash and other investors put in $900,000, totaling $1,000,000, you might expect 10 percent of any profits or losses because you provided 1/10th of the total money.
+For example, if you invest $100,000 in cash and other investors put in $900,000, you might expect 10% of any profits or losses because you provided 1/10th of the equity.